UA For Families

 Parents and visitors, consider yourself part of the extended family.
 Get to know the ins and outs of being a Wildcat – up close and personal with these online visitor information links.

 Make a Day Of It

-After all the fun on the UA campus, your family will find refreshment and a little bit of everything else at Main Gate Square.
-Shop at boutiques (including local icon Posner's Art Store) and dine on sumptuous cuisine prepared by many local restaurateurs -- several offer patio seating, so you can grab a bite and enjoy the people watching.
+After all the fun on the UA campus, your family will find refreshments and a little bit of everything else at Main Gate Square.
+Shop at boutiques (including local icon Posner's Art Store) and dine on sumptuous cuisine prepared by many local restaurateurs -- several offer patio seating, so you can grab a bite and enjoy the people-watching.
 Tree-lined Geronimo Plaza frequently hosts live music, especially during Friday Night Live!
 Summer Jazz Concert Series.
 You can also hop aboard the Sun Link Tucson Streetcar, which runs from the UA to eccentric shopping on Fourth Avenue to the Congress Street District in trending downtown, and across to Mercado San Agustin's hip public marketplace and back again.

 5 Free Things to Do in Tucson